Institute of Translation and Multilingual Communication – Incoming Exchange Students

 After your arrival in Cologne, you will have to enroll personally at our IO (official matriculation) at the Campus Südstadt.
 Then you will have to pay the semester fee.
 Now your immatriculation is completed and you can use your MultiCa.

-For the immatriculation, our IO offers special dates in mid-September (winter term) / mid-March (summer term).
+For the immatriculation, our IO offers special dates in mid-September (winter term) / beginning until mid-March (summer term).
 Please consider this, planning your stay abroad and take into consideration the IO's office hours at the campus Südstadt.

 Erasmus+ / Incoming Orientation